aws-samples/amazon-connect-call-recording-cost-optimizer/README.md

 ## Pre-requisites

-1. Download ffmpeg-release-amd64-static.tar.xz and ffmpeg-release-amd64-static.tar.xz.md5 from https://johnvansickle.com/ffmpeg/ and place them in amazon-connect-call-recording-compression/lambda-layers/layer-ffmpeg folder.

 2. Configure CDK context parameters in `cdk.context.json` found in the root directory

 ```
 1.	bucket_name – Amazon S3 bucket name, where the Amazon Connect call recordings are stored (This can be found in Amazon Connect console(for your Connect instance) -> Data Storage -> Call recordings ).
 2.	kms_key_arn – AWS KMS key ARN that is used by Amazon Connect to encrypt call recording files (This can be found in Amazon Connect console(for your Connect instance) -> Data Storage -> Call recordings -> Encrypted using this key).
 3.	bucket_prefix – Amazon Connect call recording Path prefix (This can be found in Amazon Connect console(for your Connect instance) -> Data Storage -> Call recordings).
 4.	num_days_age – Number of days ago to resample.
 Ex.
 7. On a daily schedule it converts the call recordings older than current date – 7.
 For instance, if today was 15th of Feb, the workflow would not resample files between 15th of February and 8th of February, and it would only process files that are older than 8th of February.
 5.	s3_storage_tier – Amazon S3 storage tier for resampled call recording files.
 Default: STANDARD.
 Options: GLACIER_IR, STANDARD_IA, ONEZONE_IA, INTELLIGENT_TIERING, GLACIER.

 ```
 ## Building the Lambda ffmpeg layer

+This step downloads ffmpeg and places them in amazon-connect-call-recording-compression/lambda-layers/layer-ffmpeg folder.

 cd amazon-connect-call-recording-cost-optimizer/lambda-layers/layer-ffmpeg
 ./build_layer_x86.sh

-This will create the ffmpeg_layer.zip layer zip file.
+This will create the ffmpeg_layer.zip Lambda layer zip file.

 ## CDK Deployment